vhscom/after-dark/README.md

 }
 ```

-Your customizations will be inlined into the `head` section of each page and, overriding existing styles if specified.
+Your customizations will be inlined into the `head` section of each page, overriding existing styles if specified.

 #### Theme Variants